ganymedelabs/react-template/README.md

 yarn deploy
 ```

-Unlike many GitHub Pages setups that require the use of `HashRouter` due to URL routing limitations, this template is compatible with `BrowserRouter` thanks to the configuration provided by [rafgraph's Single Page Apps for GitHub Pages](https://github.com/rafgraph/spa-github-pages).
+Unlike many GitHub Pages setups that require the use of `HashRouter` due to URL routing limitations, this template is compatible with `BrowserRouter` with some configuration.
 It uses a custom `404.html` file and a redirect script to handle URL routing correctly and avoid 404 errors on page reloads.
 Be sure to update the `homepage` field in `package.json` to match your repository URL.

 > [!CAUTION]
 >